developer-advocacy-dremio/quick-guides-from-dremio/icebergminiodremio.md

 ## Connect in Notebook

-You can use the settings specified in the [pySpark settings section of this repo](./icebergpyspark), just make sure to add the following setting so it points to your minio instance.
+You can use the settings specified in the [pySpark settings section of this repo](./icebergpyspark), just make sure to add the following setting so it points to your minio instance and make sure AWS_ACCESS_KEY and AWS_SECRET_KEY variables in the below scripts use your minio credentials.

 ```
 .set('spark.sql.catalog.arctic.s3.endpoint', "http://0.0.0.0:9000")